charmed-kubernetes/kubernetes-docs/pages/k8s/cni-multus.md

-In this case, `eth0` is the default interface that gets attached to all pods, while `net1` and `net2` are the additional interfaces that Multus attached to the pod based on what it saw in the `k8s.v1.cni.cncf.io/networks` annotation.
+In this case, `eth0` is the default interface that gets attached to all pods, while `net1` and `net2` are the additional interfaces that Multus attached to the pod based on the pod's `k8s.v1.cni.cncf.io/networks` annotation.

 For additional examples of how you can use Multus, please refer to the official Multus documentation here: [Create network attachment definition][multus-examples].